-Why not mix your fresh and contemporary sterling silver collection up with a Koh Lanta twisted rope cuff worn along with a traditional Dhugu bracelet to invest in some vintage pieces and mix up your metal look.
+Why not mix your fresh and contemporary sterling silver collection up with a Koh Lanta twisted rope cuff worn along with a traditional Dhugu bracelet to invest in some vintage pieces to add some age to your jewellery collection.

 Image from FloweredbyFar

 But how can we draw inspiration for a new look from Indian silver jewellery?
-Why not keep it minimal and clean with handcrafted sterling silver jewellery from the Aquila Agonda collection and a continuation of the theme with a thin sterling silver domed toe ring - both will look oh so boho on a sundrenched beach.
+Why not keep it minimal and clean with handcrafted jewellery from the Aquila Agonda collection and a continuation of the theme with a thin sterling silver domed toe ring - both will look oh so boho on a sun drenched beach.

 So there it is, sterling silver jewellery from around the world.
 It just goes to show opening our eyes to the cultures of the world can inspire our own jewellery looks, as well as giving us itchy feet (time to book that next holiday!).